Reservoir Sync Node

 Sync Node Requires Websocket Access

 To use the Sync Node on mainnets (e.g. Ethereum), you will need access to Reservoir websockets.
-You will need a Pro Plan or higher to access mainnet websockets.
-See our subscription levels here.
+You will need a paid plan to access mainnet websockets.
+Check out our subscription options.

 Architecture